Virginia Tech Councils’ 2023 Policy Agenda

 Virginia has made great strides in laying the foundation for long term growth of our technology industry including restructuring our state level programs and creating the Virginia Innovation Partnership Authority.
 Additionally, significant investments in education and workforce development continue to increase our potential for growth.

-• Expand and diversify key technology sectors including Unmanned Systems, Cybersecurity, Smart Communities, Extended/Virtual/Augmented Reality, Biomedical, Clean Energy Technologies, and Electric Vehicles.
+Expand and diversify key technology sectors including Cybersecurity, Smart Communities, Autonomous and Intelligent Systems, Biomedical, Clean Energy Technologies, and Electric Vehicles.
 The Commonwealth is home to several key existing and emerging technologies and our agencies and resources should be utilized to help these sectors expand and diversify.

 Education & Workforce Development